DFabric/dppm/README.md

 `sudo bin/dppm install`

 You don't *need* to install it as root, but no system services nor dedicated users will be available.
-You will have to rely on `dppm exec`
+You will have to rely on `sudo dppm app exec`

 ## Usage